Astria Ascending

 Astria Ascending is a 2021 role-playing game developed by Artisan Studios and published by Dear Villagers.
 Set in the fantasy world of Orcanon, the story of Astria Ascending follows a group of demigods called the "Fated Eight".
 They act as the agents of the goddess Yuno, who presides over the integrity of a multicultural society governed by a doctrine known as the Harmony and populated by sentient beings of various species.

 The gameplay of Astria Ascending revolve around the player's interactions with non-player characters, objects, and enemies in hand-drawn 2D environments within the context of multiple video game genres.
-The game was released for Windows, Nintendo Switch, PlayStation 4, PlayStation 5, Xbox One, and Xbox Series X/S on September 30, 2021.
-All versions of Astria Ascending were met with a mixed critical reception.
+The game was released for Windows, Nintendo Switch, PlayStation 4, PlayStation 5, Xbox One, and Xbox Series X/S. Astria Ascending was met with mixed critical reception.

 Gameplay

 Astria Ascending primarily features two modes of play, which incorporate gameplay conventions and mechanics from the platformer and Japanese role-playing game genres.
 The player controls the on-screen character, a soldier named Ulan, from a 2D side-scrolling perspective.
 The player acquires quests through Ulan's dealings with non-player characters, and solves puzzles through her manipulation of environmental objects.
 The game world of Astria Ascending features over 20 dungeons, and five unique cities.

 Players may approach or avoid enemies which are integrated into the open field; once Ulan touches an enemy, the screen transitions into a separate battle screen.
 Combat in Astria Ascending is turn-based, with players in full control of an active party of four combatants.
 During the player's turn, any party member may be swapped out with another from a selection of up to eight characters.
 Attack abilities are tied to different elemental attributes, which produces different results depending on a combatant character's individual strengths and weaknesses in relation to specific elements.

 Astria Ascending occasionally depicts Ulan mounted on a flying creature in cutscenes and playable segments.
 Aerial combat levels where players take control of the flying mount feature scrolling shooter gameplay: using the creature's projectile weapon, which can be rotated between different elements, players must along the way battle waves of assorted flying enemies which respond differently to each variety of elemental attack.
 The weapon of Ulan's mount may be upgraded with greater capabilities if the player collects power-up items from slain enemies.
 To complete an aerial level, players must defeat the level's boss, and the player's score accumulated from defeated enemies is logged and displayed.
 Astria Ascending also features a collectible card-based minigame called "J-Ster", which is played as a strategic hexagonal board game.